Thanh-Truong/thanh-truong.github.io/_pages/cv.md

 I earned a PhD degree in Database Technology and a Master degree of Computer Science both at [Uppsala University](https://www.uu.se/), Sweden.
 Among other research works, I have an [important publication](https://streamanalyze.com/research/) that contributed to the foundation of [StreamAnalyze AB](https://streamanalyze.com/).

+Prior to this, I had started my sofware developer career since 2005 and developed desktop applications and web applications.

 <style>
 .mark_black {
   background-color: black;